 Due to circumstances out of the ordinary, a student may wish to enroll in an independent study.
 Students should obtain a copy of the procedures from the Registrar's Office.
-The procedures outline the responsibility of the student in initiating the study and state such requirements as approval by a department chairperson and the Dean's Office.
+The procedures outline the responsibility of the student in initiating the study and state such requirements as approved by a department chairperson and the academic dean.
 Students should keep in mind that faculty members are not required to provide independent studies and do so on a purely volunteer basis.